-We have applied to have our units listed on the NYSE under the symbol "NSH.U."
-We expect that our units will be listed on the NYSE promptly after the effective date of the registration statement.
+We have been approved to have our units listed on the NYSE under the symbol "NSH.U."
 Once the securities comprising the units begin separate trading, we expect that the shares of our Class A common stock and warrants will be listed on the NYSE under the symbols "NSH" and "NSH WS," respectively.
 The units will automatically separate into their component parts and will not be traded following the completion of our initial business combination.